Franklin Center News

 Coping with Stress in the Classroom, KSTP, Aired 1/18/17

 Franklin Center students practice yoga and self-regulation to learn new ways to cope with stress.
 It’s just one of many ways our school focuses on the whole child.
-Watch this story from KSTP to see how yoga is helping our students control their reactions to stress throughout the day!
+Watch this news story from KSTP to see how yoga is helping our students control their reactions to stress throughout the day!

 Yoga in the Classroom, Kare 11, Aired 1/11/17

 Yoga teaches us how to breathe, relax and remain calm.
 At Franklin Center, we call it self-regulation.
 This is the first year we’ve had a certified yoga instructor visit every classroom once a week.
 Want to know how it’s benefited our students?
-Watch this story from KARE 11!
+Watch this news story from KARE 11!